ctfpilot/ctfp/README.md

 > [!NOTE]
 > You can add `--test`, `--dev` or `--prod` to specify the environment you want to initialize.
 > The default environment is `test` (`--test`).
+>
+> Used in all commands, except the `generate-images` command, as it asks for the Hetzner Cloud project to use when generating images.

 Next, you need to fill out the configuration located in the `automated.<env>.tfvars` file.